devclub-iitd/Yearbook/README.md

 2. The first thing which someone would want to do is to edit their profile page - add details about themselves.
 3. Next, they would want to answer questions about themselves.
 4. They can write comments about their friends(inter-department commenting is allowed)
 5. They can vote in polls(If a poll is department specific, only students from that departments can vote for students in their department.
-If a poll has department - 'all', anyone one vote for anyone)
+If a poll has department - 'all', anyone one can vote for anyone)
+6. If they don't want a comment written by someone for them, to be displayed in the yearbook, they can set displayInPdf for that comment to be False.

 ### Post work to be done by admins
 1. Uncomment this line in urls.py: url(r'^yearbook/$', views.yearbook, name='yearbook'),